socialmedia-class/socialmedia-class.github.io/assignment1.md

 (Due Wednesday September 7th, 2016; 20% penalty per day for late submission.)

 This assignment includes using Twitter's streaming API, an off-the-shell language identification tool and data visualization.
+Some of the questions are open-ended, which means that there is no single best answer (do the best you can) and the grading will not be strict.

 ##### 1. Get >=10k tweets from Twitter Streaming API following the instructions on [Twitter API tutorial](/twittertutorial.html)